zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-onboarding-developer-guide.md

     - Example TFS request item of another hosting service extension: [Example](http://vstfrd:8080/Azure/Mooncake/_workitems#_a=edit&id=8798258&fullScreen=false)

 Since hosting service provides mechanism for extensions to deploy using safe deployment practice, portal will load the version of your extension based on the region from where the customer is accessing the portal.
-For more details please refer to hosting service documentation.
+For more details please refer to the [Hosting Service documentation](https://github.com/Azure/portaldocs/blob/dev/portal-sdk/templates/portalfx-extension-hosting-service.md).

 If you are using Legacy DIY deploment registeration format then the portal will always serve the stamp that is registered in uri.
 In our examples mentioned above, the portal will always serve main stamp of the extension.